 - Change of pleasure in activities.
 As drug dependency becomes more frequent, interest in activities outside of doing drugs is altered.
 Perhaps your loved one used to play basketball once a week and now his basketball shoes are buried in the closet or that new mountain bike is slowly being coated with dust in the garage.
 On the other hand, stimulants could lead your teenager to lock himself in his room and work for hours on math, which in the past he could not have sat still for.
 Fluctuations in passions are normal, but when they spike into realms of extreme change, it might be a warning sign that a reliance on substance is to blame.

 Finding out that a loved one has an addiction is not the end.
-Rather, it is the beginning to find the right resources to heal.
+Rather, it is the beginning of finding the right resources to heal.
 Intervening in a loving and compassionate way is essential.
 Valley Recovery Center offers treatment for addiction, and admissions counselors can help you decide which treatment center is right for your loved one.